 Some runs are workouts.
 Others become places I want to return to.

 This is not a ranking or a complete trail guide.
-It is a growing collection of runs I remember because the route, landscape, effort, or day itself felt special.
+It is a growing collection of places I remember because the route, landscape, effort, or day itself felt special.

 Ancient Lakes